playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Processing large responses

-Calling `get()` or `post()` will cause the body of the request to be loaded into memory before the response is made available.
-When you are downloading with large, multi-gigabyte files, this may result in unwelcome garbage collection or even out of memory errors.
+Calling `get()`, `post()` or `execute()` will cause the body of the response to be loaded into memory before the response is made available.
+When you are downloading a large, multi-gigabyte file, this may result in unwelcomed garbage collection or even out of memory errors.

-`WS` lets you use the response incrementally by using an [[iteratee|Iteratees]].
-The `stream()` and `getStream()` methods on `WSRequest` return `Future[(WSResponseHeaders, Enumerator[Array[Byte]])]`.
-The enumerator contains the response body.
+`WS` lets you consume the response's body incrementally by using an Akka Streams `Sink`.
+The `stream()` method on `WSRequest` returns a `Future[StreamedResponse]`.
+A `StreamedResponse` is a simple container holding together the response's headers and body.

-Here is a trivial example that uses an iteratee to count the number of bytes returned by the response:
+Here is a trivial example that uses a folding `Sink` to count the number of bytes returned by the response:

 @[stream-count-bytes](code/ScalaWSSpec.scala)

-Of course, usually you won't want to consume large bodies like this, the more common use case is to stream the body out to another location.
-For example, to stream the body to a file:
+Alternatively, you could also stream the body out to another location.
+For example, a file:

 @[stream-to-file](code/ScalaWSSpec.scala)

-Another common destination for response bodies is to stream them through to a response that this server is currently serving:
+Another common destination for response bodies is to stream them back from a controller's `Action`:

 @[stream-to-result](code/ScalaWSSpec.scala)

-`POST` and `PUT` calls require manually calling the `withMethod` method, eg:
+As you may have noticed, before calling `stream()` we need to set the HTTP method to use by calling `withMethod` on the request.
+Here follows another example that uses `PUT` instead of `GET`:

 @[stream-put](code/ScalaWSSpec.scala)